Hsia Chu-joe: Early life and education

 Hsia was born in Nanjing, Republic of China in 1947.
 His father Hsia Hsiao-hua founded the Taiwan Daily.
 Hsia Chu-joe has two younger siblings, brother Hsia Yu-joe, and sister Hsia Lin-ching.

 Hsia graduated from Feng Chia College of Engineering and Business in 1971 with a bachelor's degree in architectural engineering.
 He then completed graduate studies in the United States, earning a Master of Architecture (M.Arch.) from Yale University in 1975 and a second M.Arch. degree from Harvard University in 1977.

 Hsia began teaching at what became National Taiwan University's Graduate Institute of Building and Planning after completing his second master's degree.
-In 1987, Hsia he earned his Ph.D. in architecture from the University of California, Berkeley.
+In 1987, Hsia earned his Ph.D. in architecture from the University of California, Berkeley.
 His doctoral dissertation was titled, "An epistemological critique of contemporary aesthetic theories on architecture: towards a social theory on the cultural form of space".